tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 # Building the crawler

 ### Setup
+Even though a lot of web scraping tutorials are in Python (cause it's a lot easier), it's really language-agnostic.
 I use python 3.7 with `beautifulsoup4` and `requests`.
 You don't need these libraries to scrape!
 You could replace `beautifulsoup4` with regular expressions, and `requests` with Python's native HTTP library (or make your own).
 However using high-level libraries make web scraping *significantly* easier (remember where you want to be spending the majority of your time).

 Building a crawler is an iterative process - testing your requests and extraction methods using an interactive shell allows you to prototype a crawler much more quickly.
-For instance, I like testing my crawler's accuracy using a jupyter notebook.
+For instance, I like testing my crawler's accuracy using a `jupyter notebook`.

 ### Web Scraping (Abstractly)
-You can think of web scraping as a series of these steps.
-Implementation of these steps is important because it determines how information is collected.
-In addition, it's completely language-agnostic (but I highly recommend python).
+Let's conceptualize web scraping as a series of steps.
+Implementation of these steps is important, but listing abstract steps helps us understand what we need to do.

 1. Figure out which URLs (web addresses) to visit
 - You could decide by following a pattern of urls (i.e xyz.com/page=1; xyz.com/page=2, etc)